serge-community/zing/docs/features/checks.rst

 ---------------------

 It is possible to mute the quality check if the translation is correct.
-Reviewers are able to remove the check for a certain string, by clicking on the
-|icon:icon-block| button, to indicate that the string is correctly translated.
+Reviewers are able to ignore the check for a certain string, by clicking on the 'Mute quality check' button next to the check name, to indicate that the string is correctly translated.
 This avoids having to review the same check multiple times.
-You can unmute any muted check using the |icon:icon-block-muted| button.
+You can unmute any muted check clicking the same button again.

 If the source text of the translation is changed then the mute is discarded to ensure that the new translation is checked again for any possible issues.